Yogo sapphire: 1940s–1970s

 In 1969, Yaras' Sapphire Village, Inc. created the Sapphire Village, a nearby homesite development offering buyers limited mining rights to gather their own sapphires with hand tools.
 Having done no significant mining or marketing, Sapphire Village, Inc. sold in 1973 to one of its investors, Chikara Kunisaki, a celery farmer from Oxnard, California.
 Kunisaki renamed the business Sapphire International Corporation and attempted to create a commercial mining operation.
 He built a modern 3000 ft tunnel at the site of the old American Mine, named the "Kunisaki Tunnel".
 But operation costs were so high that Sapphire International Corporation shut down in late 1976.
 This was the last actual attempt to mine the American Mine section of the Yogo dike, and today, only the locked portal to the tunnel still exists.

 In January 1977, Victor di Suvero and his firm Sapphire-Yogo Mines became the next owner to tackle the Yogo dike.
-Di Suvero was a native-born Italian who grew up in Tientsin, China, and had been successful with a jade mine in California.
+Di Suvero was a native-born Italian who grew up in Tianjin, China, and had been successful with a jade mine in California.
 Di Suvero's expertise was in marketing: he formed a company called Sapphire Trading to cut and market the Yogo sapphires.
 He had novel marketing ideas but was not knowledgeable about the mining side of the business.
 Unable to make payments, his venture folded in late 1979.

 By 1980, only four American owners had been successful at Yogo Gulch, all early in its mining history.
 The English syndicate had been the most profitable of any venture, and even that venture was short-lived.
 At least thirteen American-owned Yogo mining efforts had failed.
 Besides inherent difficulties with financing and the challenges of hard rock mining, the American owners generally did not understand how to effectively market the gems.